pillowman123/Referee/README.md

 ## We bypassing Referee tn because RR doesnt wanna patch anything!!!
+(Includes SSL & Latest RR Dump [Will be always updated :3])

 ### Requirements:
 - A fucking brain (Not that hard to install this shit, follow a YT tutorial, and compile the given project with this source)